IslamNwishy/uni_db_proj/README.md

 ## Could be added

-- Allowing the student to see a history of the courses they have taken and the grades they got in them
+- Allowing the student to see a history of the courses they have taken and the grades they got in them.
-- Calculating the overall GPA of the student
+- Calculating the overall GPA of the student.
+- A more secured method for signing/logging.
+- More optimized code for the frontend

 ## Tools Used